Darren Sharper: 1997

-He made his professional regular season debut in the Green Bay Packers' season-opening 38–24 win against the Chicago Bears.
-On September 21, 1997, Sharper made his first career tackle during a 38–32 win against the Minnesota Vikings in Week 4.
-On November 2, 1997, Sharper made one tackle and returned his first career interception for his first touchdown during a 20–10 loss to the Detroit Lions in Week 10.
-Sharper made his first career interception off a pass by Lions' quarterback Scott Mitchell and returned it for a 50-yard touchdown in the second quarter.
-In Week 13, he recorded a season-high two combined tackles and returned a fumble recovery for a 34-yard touchdown during a 45–17 win against the Dallas Cowboys.
-On December 30, 1997, Sharper made two combined tackles, forced a fumble, and returned an interception for his third defensive touchdown of the season as the Packers defeated the Buffalo Bills 31–21 in Week 17.
-Sharper intercepted a pass by Buffalo Bills' quarterback Alex Van Pelt and returned it for a 20-yard touchdown to seal the Packers' victory in the fourth quarter.
-Sharper broke the Green Bay Packers franchise record for most defensive touchdowns by a rookie which stood for 64 years.
-He also tied the franchises record for most defensive touchdowns that was set by Herb Adderley in 1964.
-He finished his rookie season in 1997 with three defensive touchdowns, two interceptions and a fumble recovery in 14 games and zero starts.
+On September 1, 1997, Sharper made his professional regular season debut in the Green Bay Packers' home-opener against the Chicago Bears and recorded one solo tackle as they won 38–24.
+In Week 4, he set a season-high with three solo tackles as the Packers defeated the Minnesota Vikings 38–32.
+He was inactive for two games (Weeks 6–7) due to a knee injury.
+On November 2, 1997, Sharper made one solo tackle, a pass deflection, and returned the first interception of his career for a touchdown during a 20–10 loss to the Detroit Lions.
+During the second quarter, Sharper intercepted a pass Scott Mitchell threw to wide receiver Herman Moore and returned it 50–yards to score the first touchdown of his career.
+In Week 13, Sharper recorded two combined tackles (one solo) and scored his second touchdown of the season after he recovered a fumble by running back Sherman Williams and returned it for a 34–yard touchdown in the fourth quarter of a 45–17 win against the Dallas Cowboys.
+On December 20, 1997, Sharper made two combined tackles (one solo), a forced fumble, a pass deflection, and returned an interception for his third defensive touchdown of the season as the Packers defeated the Buffalo Bills 31–21.
+His third touchdown occurred on a pick-six after he intercepted a pass Alex Van Pelt threw to wide receiver Mitchell Galloway and returned it for a 20–yard touchdown to seal a victory in the fourth quarter.
+His third interception broke the franchise record for most defensive touchdowns by a rookie in a single season which stood for 64 years.
+He also tied Herb Adderley (1964) for the single season franchise record for defensive touchdowns.
+He finished his rookie season with 18 combined tackles (16 solo), two pass deflections, two interceptions, a forced fumble, a fumble recovery, and three touchdowns in 14 games without any starts.

 The Green Bay Packers finished first in the NFC Central with a 13–3 record and earned a first round bye.
-On January 4, 1998, Sharper played in his first career playoff game and recorded three combined tackles in the Packers' 21–7 victory against the Tampa Bay Buccaneers in the NFC Divisional Round.
+On January 4, 1998, Sharper played in his first career playoff game and recorded four solo tackles and a pass deflection in the Packers' 21–7 victory against the Tampa Bay Buccaneers in the NFC Divisional Round.
 The Packers reached Super Bowl XXXII after they defeated the San Francisco 49ers 23–10 in the NFC Championship Game.
 On January 25, 1998, Sharper appeared in Super Bowl XXXII as the Packers lost to the Denver Broncos 31–24 and failed to repeat as Super Bowl Champions.